vintage/scratcher/README.md

 Property | Type | Description
 --- | --- | ---
-child | Widget | Widget rendered under the scratch area. threshold | double | Percentage level of scratch area which should be revealed to complete. brushSize | double | Size of the brush.
+child | Widget | Widget rendered under the scratch area. enabled | bool | Whether new scratches can be applied. threshold | double | Percentage level of scratch area which should be revealed to complete. brushSize | double | Size of the brush.
 The bigger it is the faster user can scratch the card. accuracy | ScratchAccuracy | Determines how accurate the progress should be reported.
 Lower accuracy means higher performance.